VANCOUVER’S HENRIQUEZ PARTNERS CHALLENGES ARCHITECTS TO ENGAGE IN PARTNERSHIPS THAT ADVANCE CULTURAL SUSTAINABILITY

-Authored by Marya Cotten Gould and Gregory Henriquez
+Authored by Marya Cotten Gould, Gregory Henriquez and Robert Engright

-The book highlights the success and failures of such partnerships with case studies of eleven Vancouver, BC building projects.
+The book highlights the success and failures of such partnerships with 11 case studies of building projects in Vancouver, BC.
 The projects, led by Henriquez Partners Architects and collaborators from all sectors, are in varying stages of development from concept to completion.
 It is hoped that the lessons of these cross-sector partnerships will aid the creation of a more vibrant, just, community-oriented city — a Citizen City — and continue to improve Vancouver.
 Additionally, these important projects may help guide other North American cities towards a more just existence.

 Citizen City also touches on the role of the design community as thought leaders and relationship builders, and contains a provocative message from Gregory Henriquez challenging a new generation of architects towards greater civic engagement.